Ghost Town Blues Band: Career

 Matt Isbell, who became the Ghost Town Blues band's frontman, took piano lessons from the age of 10, but was drawn towards the guitar.
 He learned to play at home on a small guitar with only three viable strings, and played in an open chord style, a technique which he still uses today on his home-made cigar box guitars.
-Having seen Todd Snider busking on Beale Street, and getting a six-string acoustic Goya dreadnought for his 12th birthday, Isbell attempted to learn to play every track on Snider's 1994 album, Songs for the Daily Planet.
+Having seen Todd Snider Performing on Highland St in Memphis and on Beale Street, and getting a six-string acoustic Goya dreadnought for his 12th birthday, Isbell attempted to learn to play every track on Snider's 1994 album, Songs for the Daily Planet.
 In high school Isbell formed his first band, The Blind Venetians, along with current Ghost Town lead guitarist Taylor Orr.
-They recorded one record at the joint age of 15, but the band broke up when the members graduated.
-Isbell then spent the next seven years in a rock band playing cover versions, but when his mother died suddenly from a stroke, Isbell started to reassess his future.
-In 2007, he became a student in the University of Memphis music business program and released a solo album, Rock Lotto, later becoming a member of the Stax Music Academy SNAP! program.
+They recorded one record at the joint age of 15, but the band broke up when the members graduated highschool. later becoming a member of the Stax Music Academy SNAP! program, Isbell then spent the next seven years in a rock band playing cover versions, but when his mother died suddenly from a stroke, Isbell started to reassess his future.
+In 2007, while a student in the University of Memphis music business program and released a solo album, Rock Lotto.
 With the intention of forming a new band, Isbell found another young musician in Suavo Jones, an ever-present in the line-up.
 They were initially joined by Jeremy Powell, a keyboardist who went on to work with Eddie Palmieri and Southern Avenue.
 While in their formative state, the band's name and now trademark second-line entrance to the stage, arose from their inability to draw a crowd.
 "Nobody was in the club half the time when we'd play," Isbell remembered.
 "We'd say: 'It's a ghost town in here.
 We must be the Ghost Town Blues Band.'"
 In attempting to boost trade they decided to take their music out on to Beale Street, which led to the origination of their second-line.